Technologicat/unpythonic/doc/design-notes.md

  - [ActiveState recipe 474088](https://github.com/ActiveState/code/tree/master/recipes/Python/474088_Tail_Call_Optimization_Decorator), based on ``inspect``.
  - ``recur.tco`` in [fn.py](https://github.com/fnpy/fn.py), the original source of the approach used here.
  - [MacroPy](https://github.com/azazel75/macropy) uses an approach similar to ``fn.py``.

-### Comboability of Syntactic Macros

-Making macros work together is nontrivial, essentially because *macros don't compose*.
-[As pointed out by John Shutt](https://fexpr.blogspot.com/2013/12/abstractive-power.html), in a multilayered language extension implemented with macros, the second layer of macros needs to understand all of the first layer.
-The issue is that the macro abstraction leaks the details of its expansion.
-Contrast with functions, which operate on values: the process that was used to arrive at a value doesn't matter.
-It's always possible for a function to take this value and transform it into another value, which can then be used as input for the next layer of functions.
-That's composability at its finest.

-The need for interaction between macros may arise already in what *feels* like a single layer of abstraction; for example, it's not only that the block macros must understand ``let[]``, but some of them must understand other block macros.
-This is because what feels like one layer of abstraction is actually implemented as a number of separate macros, which run in a specific order.
-Thus, from the viewpoint of actually applying the macros, if the resulting software is to work correctly, the mere act of allowing combos between the block macros already makes them into a multilayer system.
-The compartmentalization of conceptually separate features into separate macros facilitates understanding and maintainability, but fails to reach the ideal of modularity.

-Therefore, any particular combination of macros that has not been specifically tested might not work.
-That said, if some particular combo doesn't work and *is not at least documented as such*, that's an error; please raise an issue.
-The unit tests should cover the combos that on the surface seem the most useful, but there's no guarantee that they cover everything that actually is useful somewhere.

 ### No Monads